 The purpose of YFU is to prepare young people over the world for their responsibilities and opportunities in a changing society in which people from different countries and cultures are becoming more interdependent.

 Most training covers the general development of youth workers, but some workshops and trainings for youth workers focus in particular on social inclusion.
 Some examples:

-In addition to the leisure activities that Bizon organises for vulnerable young people (see above), the organisation also puts heavy emphasis on the training of youth workers, volunteers or supervisors who come into contact with disadvantaged children and young people.
+In addition to the leisure activities that BIZON organizes for vulnerable young people (see above), the organization also puts heavy emphasis on the training of youth workers, volunteers or supervisors who come into contact with disadvantaged children and young people.

-For information on the organisation, see section “main inclusive youth-work programmes”.
-Tumult, for instance, organises a training on refugee children and how to reach, motivate and involve them in youth work.
+For information on the organization, see section “main inclusive youth-work programmes”.
+They, for instance, organize a training on refugee children and how to reach, motivate and involve them in youth work.

-Wel Jong Niet Hetero (WJNH) regroups and guides local gay youth groups, organises national initiatives such as the gay camp, meetings days, forum meetings, minus-19 (school activity), gay parties.
+Wel Jong Niet Hetero (WJNH) regroups and guides local gay youth groups, organizes national initiatives such as the gay camp, meetings days, forum meetings, minus-19 (school activity), gay parties.
 WNJH also gives management training for LGBT youth workers.
-Furthermore WJNH is the contact point regarding LGBT youth themes in Flanders.
+Furthermore, WJNH is the contact point regarding LGBT youth themes in Flanders.

 All the organisations mentioned above are structural subsidised associations.
 They qualify for structural funding and project funding of the Flemish Government (Subsidies).
 They receive an annual grant of 80,000 euros and can request additional variable subsidies.
 See also chapter 5.6 for more information.

 Each structural subsidized youth association must submit an annual progress report which entails among others a financial report and an activity report.